 BENEFITS

-Salary commensurate with skills and experience and includes 90% paid medical and life insurance premiums and vacation.
+Salary negotiable in the low to mid six figures commensurate with skills and experience and includes 90% paid medical and life insurance premiums and vacation.

 HOW TO APPLY

 To be considered for this position, please e-email your resume (including 5-year salary history), cover letter describing relevant work experience, and the names and contact information of at least three professional references to TCHC@AHomeWithHope.org.
 Review of applications will begin July 7, 2017, and may continue until the position is filled.
 Incomplete submissions will not be considered.
 TCHC is an equal opportunity employer.
 A pre-employment background check is required.